ZhanyuGuo/Qbot2e_simulation/README.md

     /tf
     ```

-    Note that `/cmd_vel` is the control input and `/odom` is the localization, they are the same topics we encounter in MATLAB, i.e., `/mobile_base/commands/velocity` and `/odom`.
+    Note that `/cmd_vel` is the control input and `/odom` is the localization, they are the same topics we encounter within MATLAB in real world Qbot, i.e., `/mobile_base/commands/velocity` and `/odom`.

 2. Use MATLAB-ROS to control it!
    1. Requirements: `ROS Toolbox`.